 Nestled right in the middle of the world’s largest ski area, Meribel is one of the best located and liveliest ski resorts in the French Alps.
-Situated just 10km from Mouiters and about an hour from Chambery, there are no shortage of transfer links available.
-As with many of its neighbouring resorts of the Tarrentaise there are numerous airports to choose from, as well easy rail access from Moutier.
+Situated just 10km from Moutiers and about an hour from Chambery, there are no shortage of transfer links available.
+As with many of its neighbouring resorts of the Tarentaise Valley there are numerous airports to choose from, as well easy rail access from Moutiers.
 Chambery and Geneva are probably the most convenient airports for travel to Meribel.

 Chambery Airport - 102 km / approx 1 hours 20 mins